ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 You now have access to the data pertaining to the testing of a specific website.

 The above measurement page pertains to the testing of `https://www.facebook.com/`.
-Through this measurement page, we can see that `https://www.facebook.com/` was found accessible when tested on n Magticom Ltd. (AS16010) on 3rd August 2022 at 13:58 local time
+Through this measurement page, we can see that `https://www.facebook.com/` was found accessible when tested on n Magticom Ltd. (AS16010) on 3rd August 2022 at 13:58 local time.

 If a website was found (potentially) blocked, its measurement page would include an orange header with an exclamation mark, as illustrated below.